Strangers on a Train (novel): Theatrical and radio adaptations

 Playwright Craig Warner acquired the stage rights to Strangers on a Train in 1995, and wrote both theatrical and radio adaptations of the story.
 The radio version was recorded and broadcast by the BBC, and released on CD in May 2004.
 The West End production of the play ran from November 2, 2013, to February 22, 2014, at the Gielgud Theatre and starred Jack Huston, Laurence Fox, Miranda Raison, Imogen Stubbs, Christian McKay, and MyAnna Buring.
 It was directed by Robert Allan Ackerman and its seven credited producers include Barbara Broccoli.
 A United Kingdom touring schedule was announced from January to March 2018.

 Like the Hitchcock film, the Warner versions contain homosexual subtext.
 The radio version more closely follows the plot of the novel, although there are several differences in the denouement.
 Guy's eventual confession is to Anne, not to Miriam's lover.
 The detective succeeds in solving the original murder plot and confronts Bruno with the details, but declines to take further action because he believes that both men will spend the rest of their lives punishing themselves with guilt and fear.
 The devastated Bruno—with his security destroyed and realising that he will have no support or love from Guy—commits suicide in front of Guy by climbing onto a railway track where he is killed by an oncoming train.
 Anne persuades Guy to put the whole matter behind him and to resume his career in architecture.

-Influence in popular culture

-A 2009 episode of the ABC series Castle titled "Double Down" loosely follows the plot of the novel, which is mentioned in the episode.

-A 2013 episode of the TNT series Rizzoli & Isles titled "Partners in Crime" loosely follows the plot of the novel, which is mentioned in the episode.